 Themer Part layout type

-The Part theme layout in Theme Builder applies to the hooks built into the theme so you can place pieces of content in places other than the header, footer, and content area.
+The Part theme layout in Beaver Themer applies to the hooks built into the theme so you can place pieces of content in places other than the header, footer, and content area.

 Note: Most themes support archive, singular, and 404 layouts out of the box.
 However, to support the Theme Builder header, footer, and part layouts, themes must be built a certain way.
 See the Related Articles for the list of themes that are fully supported and more information about adding support for themes that allow it.